duseth/The-Algorithms/README.md

 ##### Source: [Wikipedia](https://en.wikipedia.org/wiki/Gnome_sort)

 #### Cocktail Sort.
-Cocktail shaker sort,[1] also known as bidirectional bubble sort, cocktail sort, shaker sort (which can also refer to a variant of selection sort), ripple sort, shuffle sort, or shuttle sort, is a variation of bubble sort that is both a stable sorting algorithm and a comparison sort.
+Cocktail shaker sort, also known as bidirectional bubble sort, cocktail sort, shaker sort (which can also refer to a variant of selection sort), ripple sort, shuffle sort, or shuttle sort, is a variation of bubble sort that is both a stable sorting algorithm and a comparison sort.
 ##### Visualization of cocktail sort.
 ![Visualization of cocktail sort](https://upload.wikimedia.org/wikipedia/commons/e/ef/Sorting_shaker_sort_anim.gif "Visualization of cocktail sort")
 ##### Source: [Wikipedia](https://en.wikipedia.org/wiki/Cocktail_sort)